John Pilger: Comments about Donald Trump and Hillary Clinton

 In a February 2016 webchat on the website of The Guardian newspaper, Pilger said "Trump is speaking straight to ordinary Americans".
 Although his opinions about immigration were "gross", Pilger wrote that they are "no more gross in essence than, say, David Cameron's – he is not planning to invade anywhere, he doesn't hate the Russians or the Chinese, he is not beholden to Israel.
 People like this lack of cant, and when the so-called liberal media deride him, they like him even more".
 In March 2016, Pilger commented in a speech delivered at the University of Sydney during the 2016 United States presidential election, that Donald Trump was a less dangerous potential President of the United States than Hillary Clinton.

 In November 2016, Pilger said that "notorious terrorist jihadist group called ISIL or ISIS is created largely with money from [the government of Saudi and the government of Qatar] who are giving money to the Clinton Foundation".

 In August 2017, in an article published on his website, Pilger wrote that a "coup against the man in the White House is under way.
 This is not because he is an odious human being, but because he has consistently made clear he does not want war with Russia.
 This glimpse of sanity, or simple pragmatism, is anathema to the 'national security' managers who guard a system based on war, surveillance, armaments, threats and extreme capitalism".
-According to Pilger, The Guardian has published "drivel" in covering the claims "that the Russians conspired with Trump".
-Such assertions, he writes, are "reminiscent of the far-right smearing of John Kennedy as a 'Soviet agent'".
+According to Pilger, The Guardian had published "drivel" in covering the claims "that the Russians conspired with Trump".
+Such assertions, he wrote, are "reminiscent of the far-right smearing of John Kennedy as a 'Soviet agent'".